Rachel Grady: Film topics

 Specializing in documentary filmmaking, Grady and Ewing have tackled many controversial topics in their films although they reject the idea that they are "advocacy filmmakers" and say they prefer to have the subjects of their films guide the focus of their stories.

 2006's Jesus Camp explores an evangelical Christian summer camp for children.
 Scholar Michael Friesen says that Jesus Camp raises "important questions about the children's psychological development in a milieu of strong religion".
 Following the release of the film, the camp was forced to close down after garnering negative attention from its portrayal in the film.
-Grady and Ewing have been accused of misrepresenting the evangelical Christian religion and approaching the film with an agenda.

 Loki films' feature documentary One of Us debuted on Netflix in 2017.
 The film exposes many elements of Brooklyn's Hasidic Jewish community.

 While developing the framework for One of Us, Grady said, "we started the film with what we always start all projects with, which is personal interest, curiosity".
 The film intimately deals with the themes of domestic and sexual abuse and the great lengths individuals must go to remove themselves from the community.
 Grady described the individuals who decided to leave their orthodox communities as "having an enormous amount of bravery and desperation".

 Writer David Edelstein of Vulture said that Grady and Ewing did not attempt to make an "objective documentary" but noted the potential challenges that attempting to infiltrate the Hasidic community would pose even to obtain their side of the controversial stories.